 I want to begin by expressing my gratitude for Rachel’s invitation to join her as Co-Director for the LMCC back in late 2019.
 This opportunity would not be happening without her.

 Rachel and I are excited and grateful for this opportunity and look forward to collaborating with other scholars in this field and then sharing these experiences with our colleagues at UNC, especially the other members of the LMCC!
 (We also want to thank Professors Jane Thrailkill and Kym Weed for their inspiration, guidance, and assistance in this process!
 We also want to thank the excellent scholars who submitted papers to us, especially the three amazing scholars selected for our panel!
-We look forward to meeting them and discussing their work with them this January.)
+We look forward to meeting them and discussing their work with them soon.)

 I will be sure to post updates regarding this event in the future.